 with a population of about 40,000 residents.
 A five-member Board of Directors governs the Fire District.
 The Board of Supervisors appoints our directors.
 The District operates as an independent governmental entity under the California Health and Safety Code, Section 13800.

 The Administrative office is located at 19900 Portola Drive in the Toro Park area.
-The Fire Chief, the Chief Officers, and the Deputy Fire Marshal, our Administrative Officer, Administrative Assistant, and Financial Analyst are located there.
+The Fire Chief, Chief Officers, Deputy Fire Marshal, Human Resource Officer, Financial Officer, Fire Prevention Specialist and Administrative Assistant are located there.

 Since the early 1980's, the Monterey County Regional Fire District has contracted with the City of Salinas to provide fire and emergency medical services to approximately 35 square miles of the northern corner of the district.
 The communities of Bolsa Knolls and Boronda and the area along Old Stage Road to and including Williams Road are included in the "Contract Area."

 Monterey County Regional Fire District responds to structure, wildland, vehicle, and other types of fires that occur in the District.
 Public service calls, medical emergencies, vehicle accidents and hazardous material responses are also part of the jobs we do.
 We provide ambulance service to the Carmel Valley Region as allowed by the Health & Safety code 1797.201.

 All of our engines carry a full complement of ALS medical and rescue equipment.
 This equipment includes the "Jaws of Life" and a semi-automatic defibrillator, which is used to attempt to shock the heart back into a proper beating rhythm.
 All our personnel are Emergency Medical Technicians (EMT) or Paramedics who can provide advanced medical skills such as IV’s, airway management, and medication administration.